Australia asks people to isolate more even as coronavirus spread slows

 "We feel reasonably confident that we are detecting a significant majority of the cases in Australia," Murphy said.
 Two-thirds of the cases have been traced to contacts with people returning from overseas, but community transmissions have been rising, especially in the most populous New South Wales (NSW) and Victoria states, where more than half of Australia's 25.5 million people live.

-"We have to stop the thing that's worrying us most, which is community transmission, that is transmission without known links to a known case," Murphy said.
-ECONOMIC MEASURES
+"We have to stop the thing that's worrying us most, which is community transmission, that is transmitted without known links to a known case," Murphy said.
+Public playgrounds, outside gyms, and skateparks would be closed from Monday, and group boot camps will no longer be permitted.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)